 After you complete the code for your project, your group will write a report reflecting on the project.
 While you’re not expected to write a massive report, we are asking for the same level of detail as expected for the design document.
+Here is the template for the report.
 Your report should include the following sections.

 Discuss any changes you made since your initial design document.
 Explain why you made those changes.
 Feel free to reiterate what you discussed with your TA during the design review if necessary.